Zoysia tenuifolia or Mascarene Grass : Planting, Cultivation, and Care

 Zoysia in a nutshell

-• It features semi-evergreen foliage with fine, tender green blades, very dense and particularly resilient
+- It features semi-evergreen foliage with fine, tender green blades, very dense and particularly resilient.

-• Zoysia tenuifolia requires minimal watering and mowing
+- Zoysia tenuifolia requires minimal watering and mowing.

 If you dream of a lawn that requires (almost) no maintenance or watering and only needs mowing two to three times a year, Zoysia tenuifolia is the perfect solution.
-Indeed, this ornamental grass, also known as Mascarene grass, with its soft green hue, closely resembles a short grass meadow due to its carpeting qualities.
+Indeed, this grass, also known as Mascarene grass, with its tender green hue, closely resembles a short grass meadow due to its carpeting qualities.
 Equipped with running rootstocks, this groundcover plant forms a dense tapetum made up of very fine shoots with a velvety texture.
 Walking on this grass is an absolute pleasure, thanks to its incredibly soft touch.

 Botanical data

-• Latin name Zoysia tenuifolia
+- Latin name Zoysia tenuifolia

-• Family Poaceae
+- Family Poaceae

-• Common name Mascarene grass, Korean velvet grass
+- Common name Mascarene grass, Korean velvet grass

-• Flowering none
+- Flowering none

-• Height 5 to 10 cm
+- Height 5 to 10 cm

-• Exposure all
+- Exposure all

-• Hardiness -10°C
+- Hardiness -10°C

 Zoysia tenuifolia forms a dense, undulating carpet

-Sold in buckets (at a rate of 7 to 10 plants per m2), Zoysia tenuifolia forms a fine, soft-to-the-touch carpet, slightly bumpy with small mossy domes.
-From a distance, it resembles a green sea rippling with gentle waves.
-It also adds a Japanese touch to gardens where it is planted in 1 or 2 years.
-Due to its success as a lawn, Mascarene grass is now available in rolls or turf.
-With this configuration, Mascarene grass will have a flatter appearance, closer to that of an ordinary lawn.
+Sold in buckets (at a rate of 7 to 10 plants per m²), Zoysia tenuifolia forms a fine, soft-to-the-touch carpet, slightly bumpy with small mossy domes.
+From a distance, it resembles a green sea undulating in gentle waves.
+It also adds a Japanese-inspired touch to gardens where it is planted within 1 or 2 years.
+Due to its popularity as a lawn, Mascarene grass is now available in rolls or sod.
+In this form, it will have a flatter appearance, closer to that of an ordinary lawn.

 Below -5°C, the bright green blades of Zoysia tenuifolia tend to yellow.
 But with the arrival of spring, they green up again